Gradient Based Clustering: Numerical experiments

-For the second experiment, we added zero mean Gaussian noise to a fraction of points from both classes, thus introducing noise.
+For the second experiment, we added zero mean Gaussian noise to a fraction of points from all classes, thus introducing noise.
 In order to combat the noise, we use a Huber loss function for our gradient based clustering method.
 In our framework, the Huber loss is used as in (\ref{eq:Huber2}).
+We compare the performance of the gradient based Huber loss clustering and the Huber based method from~\cite{Huber_clust}.
+The authors in~\cite{Huber_clust} consider a method that is based on a fixed-point iteration, given by the recursion where $\overline{C_t}(i) = \{y \in C_t(i): \|x_t(i) - y\| > \delta \} $, $\underline{C_t}(i) = \{y \in C_t(i): \| x_t(i) - y \| \leq \delta \}$.
+The authors also suggest initializing the method by doing one round of Lloyd's algorithm from a random starting point.
+For fairness of comparison, we initialize both the gradient Huber and the method from~\cite{Huber_clust} (which we refer to as "Huber" in the figures) in this way.

-We compare the performance of the gradient based Huber loss clustering and the standard $K$-means.
-As in the previous experiment, we report the average results over 50 runs, along with the standard deviation.
-We consider multiple effects: changing the percentage of noisy samples, changing the variance of the noise and changing the parameter $\delta$ of Huber loss.
-The results are presented in the figures below.
+As in the previous experiment, we report the average results over 20 runs, along with the standard deviation.
+We consider the effects of changing the percentage of noisy samples and changing the variance of the noise.
+In all the experiments, we fix the Huber loss parameter to $\delta = 10$ for MNIST and $\delta = 5$ for the Iris dataset.
+We use the same step-size as in the standard $K$-means case, i.e., $\alpha = \frac{1}{N}$.
+The results for MNIST and Iris datasets are presented in Figures~\ref{fig:perc} and~\ref{fig:iris_perc}, respectively.

-Figure \ref{fig:perc} shows the performance of the Huber loss gradient method vs the standard $K$-means method, when the percentage of noisy data varies.
-For this experiment, we chose the percentage of noisy data to be $p = \{20\%,30\%,40\%,50\%\}$.
-The variance of the noise was fixed at $1$, parameter $\delta = 1$ and the step size was the same as in the standard gradient $K$-means case.
-We can see from Figure \ref{fig:perc} that the accuracy of the standard $K$-means immediately deteriorates, compared to the noiseless case, and goes to roughly $50\%$ when the fraction of noisy points is $40\%$.
-On the other hand, while the performance of the gradient Huber loss deteriorates compared to the noiseless case, it is still higher than the standard $K$-means.
-Note that the $50\%$ accuracy corresponds to a random guess, showing that here $K$-means essentially breaks down.

-Figure \ref{fig:var} shows the performance of the Huber loss gradient method vs the standard $K$-means method, when the variance of the noise is changed.
-For this experiment, we chose the variance to be $\sigma^2 = \{1,2,4,6 \}$.
-The percentage of noisy data was fixed at $20\%$, parameter $\delta = 1$ and the step size was the same as in the standard gradient $K$-means case.
-Note that the performance of $K-means$ is significantly affected by the variance of the noise, even for a constant percentage of noisy samples.
-On the other hand, Huber loss shows significant robustness to the variance of the noise and maintains the average performance constant, for different values of the variance of noise.